Downs Banks: Access and activities

 The site is 'open access' on foot to all.
 As well as footpaths there is also a waymarked bridleway which may be used with care by horse riders and cyclists.
+There is an unsurfaced car park.

 The site is popular with dog walkers, both amateur and professional.
-In the summer of 2008 two bins were erected for dog waste.
-Local National Trust members raised the funds for these bins.
+In the summer of 2008 two bins were erected for dog waste: local National Trust members raised the funds for these bins.

 The site is sometimes used by the Potteries Orienteering Club, and before them by the Walton Chasers since the 1950s.
 The club has made a large-scale map of the site, at 1:5000.

 Monuments, history and customs

 In the 18th century a farm on Downs Bank grew hops for Joule's Brewery, who rented it from Viscount Sidmouth.
 The area was well known to the author Mary Renault, whose parents moved to live nearby in the early 1930s.

 Hops growing on Downs Bank continued until the 1940s, and there was also cattle grazing until 1959.
 The area was subject to purchase with the help of a public subscription and it was given to the National Trust by John Joule in 1950 as "an offering for victory in the 1939-45 War, and as a memorial to those who died" – apparently on the grounds that it had originally been common land, and should thus be open again to local people.
 However, after 1950 the lack of grazing caused its characteristic heathland to decline, as bracken and birch were allowed to invade.

 There is a Millennium Viewpoint stone at one of the highest points, with a toposcope (a disc of metal sight-lines/landmarks) embedded in the top of it.
 The toposcope went missing in November 2015.
 By March 2017 it has been replaced by a new toposcope.

 The area was part of the route of the annual New Year's Eve Barlaston Wassail, in which a torchlit procession walked from the nearby village to Downs Banks and back again.